Having problems with your Xbox Series X/S? Microsoft has released a list of known issues and how to get around them.

-There is no workaround at this time but it will be addressed in the November console OS update.
+There is no workaround at this time, but Microsoft is aware of the issues and will be addressing them in a forthcoming console OS update.
 Until then, trimming will still work at 1080p.
 Players can access 1080p through ‘Settings’, ‘Preferences’, ‘Capture & share’, ‘Game clip resolution’, ‘1080p’.

 Some players are encountering a black screen when they insert a DVD of Blu-ray into their console.

 Microsoft advises that you should remove the disc from the console, restart, and then re-insert the disc.

 Some users have reported a number of malfunctions happening with the disc drive.